-Prior to engaging PricewaterhouseCoopers LLP to render the above services, and pursuant to its charter, the Audit Committee approved the engagement for each of the services and determined that the provision of such services by the external auditor was compatible with the maintenance of PricewaterhouseCoopers LLP's independence in the conduct of its auditing services.
+Prior to engaging Holtz Rubenstein Reminick LLP to render the above services, and pursuant to its charter, the Audit Committee approved the engagement for each of the services and determined that the provision of such services by the external auditor was compatible with the maintenance of Holtz Rubenstein Reminick LLP's independence in the conduct of its auditing services.

-The Audit Committee will use the following procedures for the pre-approval of all audit and permissible non-audit services provided by the independent auditors.
+The procedures used by the Audit Committee for the pre-approval of all audit and permissible non-audit services provided by the independent auditors are described below.